 Last week we discussed rockwool as a possible replacement for Hydroton.
 Here is another hydroponic medium to ease the transition:

 The Stalite Permatill company has at least one advantage over hydroton: close proximity.
-The North Carolina based business has both its horticultural and manufacturing division in North Carolina.
+The North Carolina-based business has both its horticultural and manufacturing divisions in North Carolina.
 Their slogan of “all rocks are not created equal” applies to both its structural engineering projects and a slew of agricultural applications.
 Their lightweight slate aggregate is produced by the rotary kiln process.
-1200 degrees expands the rock, fractioning its former weight.
+1200 degrees F expands the rock, fractioning its former weight.

 - It allows enhanced microbial activity and filtration.

 - The slate is inert, sterile, and resistant to algae.

 - It can be washed and reused.

 - It is ph stable.

 Stalite permatill comes up short (when compared to Hydroton) in drip feed hydroponics.
 In tests done at Fifth Season stores, the permatill did poorly in drip feed compared to Hydroton.
 However, it compares well with Hydroton in ebb and flow systems as well as aeroponic systems.